-Relation Between HBV Infection and cccDNA
+Relation between HBV Infection and cccDNA

 Many studies have used these tools to excise the viral cccDNA.
-Examples of such tools are the clustered regularly interspaced short palindromic repeats/Cas9 system (CRISPR/Cas9), zinc finger nucleases (ZFNs), and transcription activator-like effector nucleases (TALENs).
+Examples of such tools include the clustered regularly interspaced short palindromic repeats/Cas9 system (CRISPR/Cas9), zinc finger nucleases (ZFNs), and transcription activator-like effector nucleases (TALENs).

 By generating targeted genomic edits, parental cell lines with targeted gene deletion, modifications, or integration can be produced.

-Therapies for HBV Infection
+Therapies for HBV

 The available antiviral therapies, such as nucleoside analogs, do not cure HBV infection and require lifelong administration to contain the infection.
-Sometimes HBV develops resistance to these drugs upon long-term administration.
+Sometimes, HBV develops resistance to these drugs upon long-term administration.

-Epigenetic gene slicing is another method that is used to treat HBV infection.
-This method involves chemical alteration of DNA without any change to the genetic code.
+Epigenetic gene splicing is another method that is used to treat HBV infection.
+This method involves the chemical alteration of DNA without any change to the genetic code.
 Examples of epigenetic modifications are cccDNA methylation and cccDNA minichromosome acetylation.

 The major epigenetic modifiers of HBV DNA are histone acetyltransferases and lysine/DNA/arginine methyltransferases.
 Studies have demonstrated that histone deacetylases inhibitors suppress cccDNA in duck HBV.